Shaheed Veer Narayan Singh International Cricket Stadium: Pitch and Long Boundary

-The 22-yards strip usually offers a good balance between the bat and the ball.
-Three IPL, one CLT20 and the 2020–21 Road Safety World Series have been played at this venue.
+It has hosted 3 IPL, one CLT20 and the 2020–21 Road Safety World Series at this venue.
 A team has scored more than 200 runs twice during the Road Safety World Series.
-Apart from that, from time to time, the pitch offers some assistance to the pacers as well as the spinners.
-In all, it is a good sporting wicket, with something there for everyone to exploit.

 Raipur's ground is considered one of the biggest grounds in India in terms of boundary dimension.
 This gives a level playing field and balance to game from the perspective of both batsmen and bowlers.
 The size of the field is 180 yards x 160 yards, and the length of the boundaries are 80 meters on average.

 A Maximum of 84 m boundary can be set for all format matches here in Raipur, International commentators have compared this stadium with the likes of The Gabba in Australia.

 BCCI had adjudged the pitch and ground of Shaheed Veer Narayan International Cricket Stadium as the Best pitch and Best ground of the Central Zone for the year 2017–18.
 It is notable that Naya Raipur Cricket Ground had been adjudged the best during IPL 2013, Pitch curator Shamim Mirza and ground staff had been congratulated for the above achievements.